loyalliu/MS-HTC/README.md

 - The reconstruction results will be saved under .\tmp\

 ## Reference
-Liu, Y., et al., Calibrationless Parallel Imaging Reconstruction for Multi-slice MR Data using Low-Rank Tensor Completion.
-Magn Reson Med.
-Accepted.
+Liu, Yilong, et al. "Calibrationless parallel imaging reconstruction for multislice MR data using low‐rank tensor completion."
+Magnetic Resonance in Medicine 85.2 (2021): 897-911.